 4. The practice of unlawful deportations of Ukrainians to the

-Russian Federation from the temporarily occupied territories of
+Russian Federation from the temporarily occupied territories in

-full-scale aggression against Ukraine of 24 February 2022, taking
+full-scale aggression against Ukraine began on 24 February 2022,

-the form of deportation to the Russian Federation of children from
+taking the form of deportation to the Russian Federation of children

-orphanages and of children with disabilities from specialised institutions.
+from orphanages and of children with disabilities from specialised

-These practices have intensified and evolved further since that
+institutions.
+These practices have intensified and evolved further

-date and are clearly being planned and organised in a systematic
+since that date and are clearly being planned and organised in a

-way, within the framework of a State policy.
-They involve all levels
+systematic way, within the framework of a State policy.
+They involve

 by administrative bodies and State institutions of the Russian Federation,